rems-project/cn-tutorial/docs/getting-started/tutorials/pointers-and-simple-ownership.md

 ### Writing through pointers

 Let’s explore resources and their outputs in another example.
-The C function `incr` takes an `int` pointer `p` and increments the value in the memory cell that it poinbts to.
+The C function `incr` takes an `int` pointer `p` and increments the value in the memory cell that it points to.

 ```c title="exercises/slf0_basic_incr.signed.c"
 --8<--